KasiaCha/neighborhood-map/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+The service worker works only with the production mode.
+You can run it in production by using the following commands:

+* `npm run build`
+* `serve -s  build`

 ## API servers

 - Maps JavaScript API